inoxlang/inox/docs/language-reference.md

 <!-- TODO: add explanation about static key entries, ... -->

-A mapping maps keys and pattern of keys to values
+A mapping maps keys and key patterns to values:

 ```
 mapping = Mapping {